Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

   Do not power up the equipment until the failed component has been fixed or changed.

 .. warning::
-  Lengthy and/or repetitive use of the recovery facility can cause excessive wear of the Motosuiveur®.
+  Lengthy and/or repetitive use of the recovery facility can cause excessive wear of the MotoSuiveur.

 Procedure n°6-4 : Recovery operation with pre-engagement with the hoist motor
 --------------------------------------------------------------------------------

-This procedure has to be followed in the case which the hoist is not loaded and the Motosuiveur® is failed.
+This procedure has to be followed in the case which the hoist is not loaded and the MotoSuiveur is failed.

 .. list-table:: Procedure n°6-4 : Recovery operation with pre-engagement with the hoist motor
    :widths: 5 95